Exploring Non-Clinical Opportunities for Physicians

 Medical Writing and Communications

-Physicians with strong writing skills may find rewarding careers in medical writing and communications.
+Those physicians with strong writing skills may very well find a rewarding career in medical writing and communications.
 These roles include:

 • Medical Writer